pip-services/pip-services/usage/Configuration.md

 - **descriptor** - component descriptor used to locate component factory
   - **group** – logical group the component belongs to
-  - **type** – type of the physical implementation, such as: memory, file, mongodb, mysql, etc.
+  - **type** – function type, such as: memory, file, mongodb, mysql, etc.
   - **version** - compatibility version if applicable
 - **connection** - database or service connection properties
   - **uri** - connection uri